Alleged kidnapping: Imo community in gun battle with bandits

 As a result of which the community security outfit swung into action to apprehend the bandits from where the gun battle started.

-According to an eyewitness they got information while they were escorting a stakeholder from the community who he said was popularly known as Mazi Omekaodimma, “On our way, we got information that armed robbers, kidnappers have blocked the way.
+According to an eyewitness told Vanguard that while we were escorting a stakeholder from the community who he said was popularly known as Mazi Omekaodimma, “On our way, we got information that armed robbers, kidnappers have blocked the way.
 We diverted to another route and later disguised ourselves as passengers and moved towards the location of the armed robbers.

 “On getting to their position they opened fire on us and we responded to them.
 They fired their bullets on our vehicles that damaged the engines of our car and parts of the body of the car.